Germany restricts use of AstraZeneca vaccine to over 60s in most cases | DW | 30.03.2021

 It said it had made the decision "on the basis of currently available data on the occurrence of rare, but very serious thrombosis-related side-effects."
 The commission said that it would issue guidelines on what to do for adults under 60 who had received a first AstraZeneca shot and were due another by the end of April.

-Authorities in Berlin and Munich earlier on Tuesday temporarily halted AstraZeneca vaccine usage on people under the age of 60.
+Acting on the STIKO advice, authorities in Berlin and Munich earlier temporarily halted AstraZeneca vaccine usage on people under the age of 60.

 Bavaria's state premier Markus Söder spoke rather frankly amid the latest confusion surrounding the serum.